kschuler/guide/guidelines/making-stimuli.md

 The parameters in the script are:

-- `path` is the path where I want to save the sound files
+- `path` is the name of a folder I want to create in the current directory to save my sound files in
 - `voice` is the voice I want to use
 - `rate` is the speech rate
 - `wordList` is a list of words or sentences that I want to synthesize